Bio

 Monster refers to imagination.
 Code refers to encoding things geographically.

-2021/22 - Fieldsessions: Amelisweerd, Almere Strand, Amstelpark and PIFcamp in Slovenia.
+2021/22 - Fieldsessions: Amelisweerd with CCU, Almere Strand with Srandlab, Amstelpark with Z2S, and during PIFcamp in Slovenia.

 Random Forests